Opal: Multimodal Image Generation for News Illustration

 The system was implemented in Python and Flask as well as HTML/CSS Javascript and Ajax.
 The text-to-image framework used was originally written by \cite{nerdyroden} and Katherine Crowson and refactored by the authors. \cite{nerdyroden, crowsondiffusion}

-\section{Study 1: Exploring GPT3 as a Source of Keyword Suggestions}
+\section{Study 1: Exploring GPT-3 as a Source of Suggestions}

-The Opal system automatically generates keywords, tones and icons by prompting GPT3.
-The first part of this study aims to address the research questions below to test the result from GPT3 against the human gold standard for the tasks implemented in Opal: \begin{itemize} \item\textbf{RQ1} Does GPT3 perform as well as humans in terms of extracting keywords from an article, extracting tones from an article, expand keywords into icons and expand tones into icons?
+Opal automatically generates keywords, tones, and icons by prompting GPT-3.
+In this study, we validate our use of GPT-3 by benchmarking its results against a human standard for the tasks we included in Opal.
+Specifically, we address the research questions below: \begin{itemize} \item\textbf{RQ1.} Does GPT-3 perform as well as humans in extracting keywords and tones from article text and finding visual icons related to keywords and tones?

-\item\textbf{RQ2} Can GPT3 reduce the mental demand of completing these tasks?
+\item\textbf{RQ2.} Can GPT-3 reduce the mental demand of completing these tasks?